-The University of Guam is a smoke-free and tobacco-free campus with respect to all of its facilities.
+The University of Guam is a Tabaco and smoke-free campus with respect to all of its facilities with the exception of student residence rooms.
 UOG supports the rights of nonsmokers and enables smoke-free environments to be established in classrooms, in public service areas and, generally, in all enclosed building areas on campus.
-There is no designated smoking area on campus.
+The University acknowledges the rights of smokers by directing them off campus to smoke.